moveit/moveit_tutorials/doc/urdf_srdf/urdf_srdf_tutorial.rst

 Collection of Sub-groups
 """"""""""""""""""""""""
 A group can also be a collection of groups.
-E.g., you can define the left_arm and right_arm as two groups and then define a new group called both_arms that includes these two groups.
+E.g., you can define the panda_arm and panda_arm as two groups and then define a new group called both_arms that includes these two groups.

 End-Effectors
 ^^^^^^^^^^^^^